dotnet/docs/docs/ai/conceptual/prompt-engineering-in-dot-net.md

 Like a normal GPT interaction, an example starts with a prompt.
 The example can include a completion but it's not required.
 A completion in an example doesn't have to include the verbatim response&mdash;it might just contain a formatted word, the first bullet in an unordered list, or something similar to indicate how each completion should start.

-Examples are classified as zero-shot learning or few-shot learning based on whether they contain verbatim completions.
+Examples are classified as [zero-shot learning or few-shot learning](zero-shot-learning.md) based on whether they contain verbatim completions.

 - **Zero-shot learning** examples include a prompt with no verbatim completion.
 Because they don't include verbatim completions, zero-shot prompts test a model's responses without giving it example data output.
 (Zero-shot prompts can have  completions that include cues, such as indicating the model should output an ordered list by including **"1."** as the completion.)
 - **Few-shot learning** examples include several pairs of prompts with verbatim completions.
 Few-shot learning can change the model's behavior by adding to its existing knowledge.

 ## Cues

-A cue is a line of text that conveys the desired structure or format of output.
+A cue is text that conveys the desired structure or format of output.
 Like an instruction, a cue isn't processed by the model as if it were user input.
 Like an example, a cue shows the model what you want instead of telling it what to do.
 You can add as many cues as you want, so you can iterate to get the result you want.
 Cues are used with an instruction or an example and should be at the end of the prompt.

 Suppose you use an instruction to tell the model to produce a list of presidential accomplishments by category, along with supporting content that tells the model what categories to use.
 You decide that you want the model to produce a nested list with all caps for categories, with each president's accomplishments in each category listed on one line that begins with their name, with presidents listed chronologically.
 After your instruction and supporting content, you could add three cues to show the model how to structure and format the list: